beng355826/Dtekit-Backend/README.md

+# DTEKIT community festival API

-Link to the hosted version = https://dtek.onrender.com/api/ This will provide a description of all the available endpoints.
+Link to the hosted version: https://dtek.onrender.com/api/ - will provide a description of all the available endpoints.

-Description: This project is the backend of a full stack website and app for a community run festival that I help to organise.
-I have used a Node.js express server using MongoDb and Google cloud to serve various endpoints.
+DTEKIT festival API is the backend to a full stack webapp for a community run festival that I help to organise.
+I have used a Node.js express server using MongoDb and Google cloud to serve endpoints.
+The frontend is currently in development.

 Users: I have made it possible to create, update, delete a user as well as a log in function.
 I have used bcrypt in order to encrypt and validate passwords. no un-ecrypted passwords are stored in the backend.
 The users information is stored on a mongoDb atlas cluster.